Gretchen Wilson Was Set To Appear On ‘DWTS’ Before August Arrest, Per ‘The Blast’

 Country singer Gretchen Wilson was reportedly ready to revive her career with a stint on the current season of Dancing With the Stars.
-However, the 45-year-old’s August arrest got her cut from the cast, according to a new report from the Blast.
+However, the August arrest of the 45-year-old got her cut from the cast, according to a new report from the Blast.

 Back on August 21, the “Redneck Woman” vocalist was arrested and charged with breach of peace after she became belligerent and caused a disturbance while being questioned by the police about an incident that occurred on board an airplane headed into Bradley International Airport in Windsor Locks, Connecticut, as previously reported by the Inquisitr.